jameshughes89/cs4XX-EvolutionaryComputation/site/topics/parameters/tuning.rst

     * A crossover rate needs to be set
     * A decision needs to be made on which selection to use

+        * Symbolic hyperparameters may introduce additional numeric hyperparameters
-        * If tournament selection is selected, this will introduce another numeric parameter --- the tournament size
+        * For example, if tournament selection is selected, the tournament size needs to be specified

-* Typically, symbolic parameters are more high-level
+* Typically, symbolic hyperparameters are more high-level

     * They make up the evolutionary computation algorithm

-* The numerical parameters are low-level
+* The numerical hyperparameters are low-level

     * Specifies the details of the algorithm's variant a

-* An *evolutionary computation algorithm instance* is one that has all the necessary parameters set
+* An *evolutionary computation algorithm instance* is one that has all the necessary hyperparameters set